Making monthly mortgage repayments is unsurprisingly a top concern for many UK homeowners right now. Find out what your options are. Read more…

 Looking for your first home and getting your foot on the property ladder is a massive milestone in your life, but it doesn’t come without a few obstacles along the way.
 Along with saving up for a deposit and finding the perfect home, you also need to consider which mortgage lender is right for you.

-- This is 8 years older than in 1997, where the average age was just 26 years old.
+- This is 2 years older than the age of the average first-time buyer in 2018, which was 30 years old.

 - The average deposit placed by first-time buyers in 2018 was £32,800.